 Basics of Developing Questionnaires

-Guide to Consulting and Organizational Development.
+Adapted from the Field Guide to Consulting and Organizational Development.

 Whether developing questions for questionnaires or interviews or focus groups, there are certain guidelines that help to ensure that respondents provide information that is useful and can later be analyzed.

 Sections of This Topic Include

 - Types of Information Collected by Questions

 - Two Types of Questions

 - Key Preparation